SparkkyJD/Note-Taker/README.md

 ## Usage Instructions <a name="usage"></a>
--Add or remove notes for future referance!
+-Add or remove notes for future referance!<br>
--Note that both fields are required to be filled in to save note
+-Note that both fields are required to be filled in to save note<br>

 ## Contribution Guidelines <a name="contribution"></a>